-18.1054 Work Schedule.
+Work Schedule 18.1056

-The standard work schedule for County employees is Monday - Friday, 8:00 a.m. to 5:00 p.m. with a one hour lunch period.
-All full time employees are expected to work at least 40 hours per week unless work rotation (i.e. 5-2/5-3), or a Department Work Rule dictates otherwise."
+The standard typical work schedule for County employees is Monday - Friday, 8:00 a.m. to 5:00 p.m. with a one hour lunch period.
+All full time employees are expected to work at least 40 hours per week unless work rotation (i.e. 5-2/5-3), or a Department Work Rule dictates otherwise.
+Work schedule and hours of work may be determined by the operational needs of the department."